rituraj-borah/Financial-Analysis-and-Stock-Price-prediction/README.md

 - Python: Primary programming language.
 - Streamlit: For creating the web-based interface.
 - Plotly: Used for interactive charts and graphs.
-- XGBoost & LSTM: For building predictive models.
+- Monte Carlo simulations and FB-Prophet: For building predictive models.
-- Prophet: For forecasting time series data.
 - Pandas & NumPy: For data manipulation and numerical calculations.

 ### Web App Overview